Frequently Asked Questions (FAQ)

 How many math courses (credits) do I need to take to be considered competitive for admission to GSSM?

 At minimum, students must have completed Algebra I, Algebra II, and Geometry by the end of the sophomore year.
-Forty-two percent of the members of the Class of 2026 completed Pre-Calculus before enrolling at GSSM.
+Many of our competitive applicants will have also completed Pre-Calculus before enrolling at GSSM.
 Competitive applicants will have taken the honors level of these classes and earned A’s.
 Math is an important foundation of our curriculum, which is why honors level classes with high grades are important.

 What GPA is considered competitive for admission to GSSM?